History of the Library

 Millions of books and two new libraries

 The library collection continued to grow in the 1970s.
-In 1974 the library acquired its 1 millionth book, Emil Mrak: A journey through three decades, an oral history of Emil Mrak, who served as UC Davis’ chancellor from 1959-1969.
+In 1974, the library acquired its one-millionth book, Emil Mrak: A journey through three decades, an oral history of Emil Mrak, who served as UC Davis’ chancellor from 1959-1969.
 Just four years later, the library collection grew to 1.5 million volumes.

 Another special milestone during the 1970s was the naming of the main library after Judge Peter J. Shields.
 The 1970s also saw the opening of two new libraries: the Physical Sciences Library in 1971 and the new Health Sciences Library in 1977.

 The 1980s were an era of growing recognition and prestige for the UC Davis Library.
-In 1980 the university became a member of the Research Libraries Group, the UC’s MELVYL online catalog was made available for public use in 1983, and the Health Sciences Library was named for Loren D. Carlson in 1984.
+In 1980 the university became a member of the Research Libraries Group, and in 1983, the UC’s Melvyl online catalog was made available for public use.
+In 1984, UC Davis’ Health Sciences Library was named for Loren D. Carlson, the chief innovator of the curriculum that has been the basic curricular pattern of the UC Davis School of Medicine.
 Additionally, thanks to an endowment from Margaret B. Harrison, the Michael and Margaret B. Harrison Western Research Center and Margaret B. Harrison Preservation Department were created.
 By the end of the decade, the library’s collection totaled 2 million books and construction on a new west wing of Shields Library was underway.

 The digital age